ibm-ecosystem-engineering/Watson-NLP/Deploy-to-Watson-Serving/README.md

 ```

 ### Configure Minio Client
-To add an entry in your Minio Client configiuration for the COS bucket, run the following command:
+To add an entry in your Minio Client configuration for the COS bucket, run the following command:
 ```
 mc config host add $ALIAS $COS-ENDPOINT $ACCESS-KEY-ID $SECRET-ACCESS-KEY
 ```